How to use the Infisical Kubernetes Agent Injector to inject secrets directly into Kubernetes pods.

 namespace.

 The agent injector will authenticate with Infisical using a Kubernetes Auth machine identity.
 Please follow the instructions to create a machine identity configured for Kubernetes Auth.
-The agent injector will use the service account token of the pod to authenticate with Infisical.

 The template-content